sserrot/DATA607/Project 2/Project-2.md

 ## Data Storage

-I downloaded the data is pulled from [The World Bank](https://data.worldbank.org/indicator/SH.DYN.MORT) and uploaded the csv file to my GitHub account with a wide format (years as columns).
+I downloaded the data from [The World Bank](https://data.worldbank.org/indicator/SH.DYN.MORT) and uploaded the csv file to my GitHub account with a wide format (years as columns).
 The data is about Mortality rate, under-5 (per 1,000 live births)

 ## Importing and Preparing Data